fbpx

 3. Sales Proposals

-BPM can help streamline the process for handling Sales Proposals.
+BPM can help streamline the process of handling Sales Proposals.
 Using BPM, the sales team can generate custom sales proposals and speed-up reviews, signatures, and approvals through automated workflows while keeping a secure audit trail of all workflow steps.

 Conclusion